Mide-clp/SQL_code/README.md

 # SQL
-This contains all code from my case studies
+This contains all the sql code for project I've done